percona/proxysql-admin-tool-doc/docs/psa-options.md

 ## –force

 This option must be combined with either –enable / -e or –update-cluster.
-This option skips any mysql_servers table, mysql_users table, and mysql_galera_hostgroups table configuration checks.
-Certain checks issue warnings instead of errors.
+This option skips any `mysql_servers` table, `mysql_users` table, and `mysql_galera_hostgroups` table configuration checks.
+Certain checks issue warnings instead of errors which allow the option to continue processing.

 ## –is-enabled